alphagov/government-service-design-manual/service-manual/making-software/choosing-technology.md

 * allow third parties to retain ownership of IP in software that’s been developed for government
 * restrict government’s ability to share software under a permissive, GPL-compatible open source licence

-On other occasions a team may take a risk-based decision not to share some of the software they‘ve created, eg to avoid exposing the details of a particular risk-assessment algorithm or process to the public.
+On other occasions a team may take a risk-based decision not to share some of the software they‘ve created, eg to avoid exposing the details of a particular algorithm or process to the public.

 It’s good engineering practice in any case to encapsulate software, and so often in this situation a large portion of the software for a given system or service can still be shared in public.